Story

 Said differently, reparations is the fruit that white people and churches are called to bear for repentance from the sin of white supremacy.

 Here, I think of John the Baptist in Luke 3.
 When people came to be baptized, John told them to bear fruit worthy of repentance.
-Then they asked him what to do, and he said, “Share, don’t steal.”
+When they asked him what to do, he said, “Share, don’t steal.”

 Said simply, white supremacy has stolen truth, wealth, and power; therefore, reparations returns truth, wealth, and power.